spaceml-org/InstrumentToInstrument/docs/training/custom_training.rst

 Images are automatically saved during training, but note that they will only provide information about the quality of the translation when the
 InstanceNormalization weights are fixed (after *100 000 iterations*).
 The use of learned parameters of the InstanceNormalization is required for the training with image patches.
 We additionally store the ``.fits`` files as a ``.npy`` file in the ``converted_path`` directory.
 This allows to load the data faster and consequently accelerates the training process.
-To initialize the training we use ``.yaml`` configuration files, that are stored in the ``iti.train.configs`` directory.
+To initialize the training we use ``.yaml`` configuration files, that are stored in the ``itipy.train.configs`` directory.
 An example is shown here:

 .. code-block:: yaml